nikotsal/nikotsal/README.md

 - 👋 Hi, I’m @nikotsal
-- 🌱 I’m currently learning how to become a Data Scientist
+- 🌱 I’m currently learning how to become a Data Analyst/Scientist